 Betsy: That’s-that’s really great, I wish I could remember that and put that in my Bio somewhere, Christopher! [laughs] That’s perfect!
 It’s true though, you know, like, we’re all connected and like – all these things that we’re feeling and dealing with every day, you know, that all comes out I think..in everyone, you know?
 In how your meal is prepared at night, you know?
 Like, it’s just, it’s just…all..life and you know, life takes over, whether we want it to or not.

 And I think that's kind of what happens in art is, you know, my life is-is...it comes out in the clay, whether I like it or not.

 Learn Even More About Clay from Betsy!

-We have some virtual clay shenanigans planned for this fall with our first-ever pottery class that is 100% digital, interactive, and we supply you with all the materials you need!
+We have some virtual clay shenanigans planned for this fall with our new pottery classes that are 100% digital, interactive, and we supply you with all the materials you need!